cbmongithub/chattr/README.md

 # Future Development

-Currently in development is a create-chattr-app that will give the user a boilerplate with routes and a basic page included to get started using chattr in Nextjs!
+Currently in development is a create-chattr-app that will download a boilerplate with routes and everything included to get started using chattr in Nextjs!
 More themes are also coming, such as full screen layout instead of a widget.
-Things are always changing.
-If you have any ideas, please let me know about them!
+If you have any ideas, please [let me know](mailto:hello@christianbmartinez.com?subject=Chattr%20%Suggestion) about them!

 # Author